-The factory-installed solution of Ford Premium Cooling System Fluid and water will protect your vehicle to $-35^{\circ}$ F ( $-37^{\circ}$ C).
+The factory-installed solution of Ford Premium Cooling System Fluid and water will protect your vehicle to $-35^{\circ}F$ ($-37^{\circ}C$).
 Check the freeze protection rating of the engine coolant at least once a year, just before winter.

-Add engine coolant only to the recovery reservoir.
+Add engine coolant only to the coolant reservoir.
 If the coolant level is low, add to the reservoir a 50/50 mixture of water and the type of engine coolant that Ford specifies.
 You may add water by itself only in an emergency, but you should replace it with a 50/50 mixture as soon as possible.
+Check the engine coolant again the next few times you drive your vehicle.